Zeranny/ezedits-wiki-zh/commands/texturing.md

 **`//ezt advanced <mask> <palette> <texture>`**

 More powerful interface of using eztexture.
-It has access to all other eztexture commands and can mix/combine them.
+It has access to all other eztexture commands and can also mix/combine them.
+Meaning you can for example do ambient and sunlight texturing simultaneously.

 - **Mask**: Blocks to replace.
 - **Palette**: Specifies the palette to use.